 - Access Now: Designed for small publishers with less than 10,000 visitors.

-They have a lot of helpful features, including header bidding, personalized ads, and data analysis, but a lot of the other stuff is unnecessary.
+They offer many helpful features, such as header bidding, personalized ads, and data analysis, but much of the rest is unnecessary.
+They’re a Google AdSense partner, so publishers can connect AdSense to the Ezoic platform.

-They’re also a Google AdSense partner so that publishers can connect AdSense accounts to the Ezoic platform.
-That said, I’m not thrilled with Ezoic because it displays many ads and utilizes glitchy tools.
+I’m not thrilled with Ezoic because it displays many ads and utilizes glitchy tools.
 Ezoic integration doesn’t work well for me, but it’s still one of the best CPM ad networks for small publishers.

-3. Journey by Mediavine
+Journey by Mediavine

-An entirely separate ad network, specially intended for smaller content creators, is fully self-service and operates as part of Mediavine.
+Mediavine has introduced Journey, the latest ad management platform for sites with 10,000 or more monthly sessions.
+A separate ad network, specially intended for smaller content creators, is self-service and operates as part of Mediavine.

-Without a doubt, Mediavine is one of the best-known ad management providers for premium publishers.
 They offer reputable brands with highly competitive CPM rates.
 When a website uses Mediavine Journey, the ads load like Mediavine and display their logo.
-Here’s a sample ad:

 To get started with Journey, you need to install Grow by Mediavine and run it for at least 30 days.
 They’ll let you know if your site is ready for monetization.